Skip to content

 Benchmarks

-CRP's benchmark suite measures real-world performance of the continuation engine, extraction pipeline, and protocol overhead.
+CRP's benchmark suite measures real-world performance of the continuation engine, extraction pipeline, and protocol overhead - using the same crp.SDKClient() API you use in production.

 Headline Results